TrianglesPCT/gerbuls/README.md

 -1 using rust will force 2 build systems instead of 1, negating much of the benefit of cargo

--1 terrible C API required to communicate with C++ engine
+-1 terrible C API required to communicate with C++ engine.
+Duplicating some types in rust will likely be necessary:(